Should I Invest In A Metal Building Or Add On To My Current Building?

 Make It Longer

-It's not much harder to make a building longer instead of wider, but it involves a different process.
+It's not much harder to add additional space by making a building longer instead of wider, but it involves a different process.

-If you have post and beam construction, you won't be able to attach the new addition directly to the original frame as you do with a lean-to.
+If you have post-and-beam construction, you won't be able to attach the new steel building additions directly to the original frame like you can with a lean-to.

-You can make the building as long as you like, adding extra bays to the back as far as you have the room and foundation.
+You can make the custom-engineered steel building as long as you like, adding extra bays to the back as far as you have the room and foundation.

 Need Help?
 Contact CDMG

-No matter what decision you make, or where you are in the process of building, CDMG can help.
+No matter what decision you make or where you are in the building design process, CDMG can help.

 With decades of experience in the industry, there's nothing CDMG Building Systems can't assist with.

-Their team is ready to help you today.
+Their team is ready to provide you with customization options for your pre-engineered steel building today.

 best-industrial-metal-building-quote